SpenceKonde/ATTinyCore/avr/extras/ATtiny_828.md

 The ATtiny828R has a tighter factory calibration of it's internal oscillator.
 It is otherwise identical to the ATtiny828.

+### Warning: Pin 27 (PD3) does not work as an input unless watchdog timer is running
+This is a design flaw in the chip, as noted in the datasheet errata.
+Additionally, when the "ULP" oscillator (used by the WDT, among other things) is not running, it is "internally pulled down"; phrased more pessimistically, one might note that "if pin is output and high, it will continually draw current even without an external load.
+Definitely don't try to use power-saving sleep mode with PB3 set OUTPUT and HIGH.
+See code for "workaround" below - but the pin is still less useful than it should be; it is best limited to active output while the chip is awake (such as via it's PWM capability).
+Unless of course you want to use the ULP/WDT....
+Worse still, that's the clock pin for SPI and TWI.
+And TWI being an open drain bus is going to be pretty well hosed by that defect.
+It really is a crying shame how the 828 and 1634 were denied the fix they deserved - a fix for the pin errata, and it's crown jewel (the full on fancy-pants ATtiny841-style differential ADC with programmable gain selection)

 ## Programming
 The ATtiny828 can be programmed by use of any ISP programmer.
 If using a version of Arduino prior to 1.8.13, be sure to choose a programmer with (ATTinyCore) after it's name (in 1.8.13 and later, only those will be shown), and connect the pins as normal for that ISP programmer.